Program Overview

 During the initial PRT, we start with the following questions:

-• What will it take for this youth to achieve permanency?
+• What will it take for this youth to have permanency?

 • What can we do that has been tried successfully before?